 The hard realities of a tragedy like a violent attack at a school is that there is not a one size fits all solution.
 As these articles discuss, solutions to improve school security must be thought of in layers.
 We must make a school an unattractive target for any potential aggressor.
 The design and technologies utilized must work together to buy the individuals inside the school and authorities time to respond to the threat.
 In these situations, every moment matters.
 While we do not claim that security window films are the sole solution, they can provide a valuable layer of protection that works in conjunction with other design elements and technologies to improve school security and student safety.

-If you would like more information about security window films and how they can help with school security and safety, contact Joe’s Mobile Tint today by calling (559) 474-7238 or email us at firstname.lastname@example.org.
+If you would like more information about security window films and how they can help with school security and safety, click HERE.
+If you have any questions and would like to discuss these films, contact Joe’s Mobile Tint today by calling (559) 474-7238 or email us at email@example.com.
 We would be happy to provide you with a property assessment and estimate on implementing security window films in your Madera, California and surrounding area schools.